Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Introduction

 The framework within which I study moment averaging is related to the frequentist model average estimators of \cite{HjortClaeskens}.
 Two other papers that consider weighting estimators based on different moment conditions are \cite{Xiao} and \cite{ChenChavezLinton}.
 Whereas these papers combine estimators computed using valid moment conditions to achieve a minimum variance estimator, I combine estimators computed using potentially invalid conditions with the aim of reducing estimator AMSE.
-A similar idea uderlies the combined moments (CM) estimator of \cite{Judge2007}, who emphasize that incorporating the information from an incorrect specification could lead to favorable bias-variance tradeoff.
-Unlike the FMSC, however, the CM estimator is not targeted to a particular research goal and does not explicitly aim to minimize AMSE.
-For a different approach to combining OLS and TSLS estimators, similar in spirit to the Stein-estimator and developed independently of the work presented here, see \cite{Hansen2014}. \cite{ChengLiaoShi} provide related results for Stein-type moment averaging in a GMM context with potentially mis-specified moment conditions.
-Both of these papers consider settings in which the parameter of interest is of sufficiently high dimension that averaging can yield uniform risk improvements.
-In contrast, I consider a setting with a scalar target parameter in which uniform improvements are unavailable.
+A related idea underlies the combined moments (CM) estimator of \cite{Judge2007}.
+For a different approach to combining OLS and TSLS estimators, similar in spirit to the Stein-estimator and developed independently of the work presented here, see \cite{HansenStein}. \cite{ChengLiaoShi} provide related results for Stein-type moment averaging in a GMM context with potentially mis-specified moment conditions.

-A limitation of the results presented here is that they are based upon the assumption of strong identification and a fixed number of moment conditions.
-When I refer to a bias-variance tradeoff below, either in finite samples or asymptotically, I abstract from weak-- and many--instruments considerations.
-In particular, my asymptotics are based on a classical first-order approximation with the addition of locally invalid moment conditions.
-Extending the idea behind the FMSC to allow for weak identification or a large number of moment conditions is a challenging topic that I leave for future research.
+The results presented here are derived under strong identification and abstract from the many instruments problem.
+Supplementary simulation results presented in Online Appendix \ref{sec:appendWeak}, however, suggest that the FMSC can nevertheless perform well when the ``baseline'' assumptions only weakly identify the target parameter.
+Extending the idea behind the FMSC to allow for weak identification and possibly a large number of moment conditions is a challenging topic that I leave for future research.